muskaarora4446/LPRnet/README.md

 - Pillow
 - numpy

-## coming up
+## Coming up

-1. dataset preprocessor for csv labels
+1. Dataset preprocessor for csv labels

-## training and testing
+## Training and Testing

 1. Uncomment get_size function calls in train() to train with median size of dataset, default size is 94*24
 2. Based on your dataset path modify the script and its hyperparameters.